spdx/spdx-3-model/specmark.md

 - There must be a blank line before and after a heading.
 - There must be a blank line before the beginning of a list.
 - There must be a blank line after the end of a list.
+- Any block level elements nested in a list, including paragraphs, sub-lists, blockquotes, code blocks, etc., must always be indented by at least 4 spaces for each level of nesting.

 ## Model file organisation